rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ```

 #### 2.2.1.4.
 ViewModels
 A ViewModel connects the View to the application's business logic, acting as an intermediary that receives Action events from the View and processes them accordingly.
 It manages the View State for display and handles View Actions by delegating to Use Cases or Navigators.
-The ViewModel subscribes to the Domain State Store (Observer pattern) and updates the View State accordingly.
+The ViewModel subscribes to the Core State Store (Observer pattern) and updates the View State accordingly.
 It may delegate formatting to UI Mappers.
 Views observe ViewModel state changes.

 The ViewModel is responsible for:
 - Executing relevant Use Cases based on received Actions.